-Affably Evil: Chris isn't particularly outgoing or charming, but he's always quite polite and pleasant when he isn't murdering people in abandoned buildings.
+Affably Evil: Chris isn't particularly outgoing or charming, but he's always quite polite and pleasant even when committing a murder, always making an effort to comfort his victims and ease them through the process.
 Ironically for someone who's killed as much as he has, Chris is probably the most reluctant to commit violence of the higher-ups in Marlo's crew, and takes little pleasure in his work.
 When Marlo decides to have Bodie and later Michael killed, Chris is the only one to speak against it, albeit only briefly.

 We will be brief with all you motherfuckers.
 I think you know.

 Soldier under Marlo Stanfield.
 She devises a plan along with Chris Partlow to have people killed inside vacant houses, pour quicklime on their bodies, and seal them back up.
 When Marlo suspects Michael may be an informant, she is dispatched to assassinate him.
 Instead, Michael kills her.

 Evil Genius: While he sometimes works as an enforcer, he mostly coordinates the drug trade, the phone communications and several details unrelated to violence.

 "Remember that day one summer past?"

 A collection of adorable children from West Baltimore's projects and rowhouses, who the show uses to examine the school system and how it utterly fails in the struggle with "the corners" for the futures of Baltimore's children.
 Each child follows a different path, and each one ends up at a different conclusion - although, sadly, it is not always the ending they or the audience hope for.

 Duquan "Dukie" Weems